-Everything from whether to have a wardrobe, the size of your fridge, if you’re on or off grid, it all has an impact on how you will use the space and how comfortable you’ll be in you tiny home.
+Everything from whether to have a wardrobe, to the size of your fridge, and if you’re on or off grid, it all has an impact on how you will use the space and how comfortable you’ll be in you tiny home.
 Consider things like: if you’re planning on being off grid, you won’t be hooked up to a sewage line.
 Can you actually deal with a composting toilet or a bathroom in a different building?
 Be honest.

 3) Extroverts and introverts:

 Extroverts and introverts need different things from their homes and relationships.
-While an extrovert feels like their batteries get charged by having contact with people (eg; a great conversation) introverts need space, privacy and lone time to recharge their batteries.
+While an extrovert feels like their batteries get charged by having contact with people (eg; a great conversation) introverts need space, privacy and alone time to recharge their batteries.
 So think about what you need, share that with your tiny house buddy and be prepared to grant them space if that’s what they need, or perhaps you can outsource a rip-roaring good conversation for those who need it.
 Here’s a link to the Myers Briggs personality test

 if you want to dive deep.